Introducing guest blogger Anna from Dreamista

 We are Anna, Costas, Orpheas and George (the latter two are our almost 3-year-old twin boys) and we live in Athens, Greece.

 We love traveling to nearby destinations and we love exploring our city too.
 Athens might not have that many options for toddlers under 36 months old, but it’s a lovely city to visit if you know where to go and what to avoid.
+Here are all our favourite things to do in Athens.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents